About the Virginia B. Andes Volunteer Community Clinic

 In addition to the profound impact on saving lives, the clinic will also make a significant impact on the community by minimizing emergency room traffic and expense in the three local hospitals.

 Through a partnership in with the Volunteers in Medicine Alliance, SVDP Board of Directors, and with the mobilization of community resources, Drs.
 Klein and Asperilla opened the doors of the St Vincent de Paul Community Health Clinic and Pharmacy in early February 2008.

 In October 2009, St Vincent De Paul Community Health Clinic was renamed The Virginia B. Andes Volunteer Community Clinic in honor of a long-time community volunteer who made a generous and significant financial gift and created an endowment to provide our clinic with future capital funds.

-To provide no-cost volunteer Medical, Pharmacy and Wellness Services to the under-served in Charlotte County.
+To provide no-cost volunteer Medical, Pharmacy and Wellness Services to the under-insured in Charlotte County.

 Disease prevention, education, episodic health care and pharmacy services will be provided with the same dignity and confidentiality afforded in the private sector in an effort to maintain a healthy community.
 For health conditions requiring treatment that is beyond the scope of what can be provided in-house, the Virginia B. Andes Volunteer Community Clinic will seek to identify other sources of care in the community.